Aboriginal Protection Board: Western Australia

 The Western Australian Aborigines Protection Board operated between 1 January 1886 and 1 April 1898 as a statutory authority.
-It was created by the Aborigines Protection Act, 1886 (WA), also known as the Half-Caste Act, described as An Act to provide for the better protection and management of the Aboriginal Natives of Western Australia, and to amend the Law relating to certain Contracts with such Aboriginal Natives (statute 25/1886), and The Aborigines Act, 1889 (statute 24/1889).
+It was created by the Aborigines Protection Act 1886 (50 Vict.
+No. 25 (WA)), also known as the Half-Caste Act, described as An Act to provide for the better protection and management of the Aboriginal Natives of Western Australia, and to amend the Law relating to certain Contracts with such Aboriginal Natives, and the Aborigines Act 1889 (52 Vict.
+No. 24 (WA)).

 The 1886 act was enacted following the furore over the Fairburn Report (which revealed slavery conditions among Aboriginal farm workers) and the work of the Rev. John Gribble.
-The Act introduced employment contracts between employers and Aboriginal workers over the age of 14.
-There was no provision in the 1886 Act for contracts to include wages, but employees were to be provided with "substantial, good and sufficient rations", clothing and blankets.
+The act introduced employment contracts between employers and Aboriginal workers over the age of 14.
+There was no provision in the 1886 act for contracts to include wages, but employees were to be provided with "substantial, good and sufficient rations", clothing and blankets.
 The 1886 act provided a resident magistrate with the power to indenture 'half-caste' and Aboriginal children, from a suitable age, until they turned 21.
 An Aboriginal Protection Board was also established to prevent the abuses reported earlier, but rather than protect Aborigines, it mainly succeeded in putting them under tighter government control.
 It was intended to enforce contracts, employment of prisoners and apprenticeships, but there was not sufficient power to enforce clauses in the north, and they were openly flouted.
-The Act defined as "Aboriginal" as "every Aboriginal native of Australia, every Aboriginal half-caste, or child of a half-caste".
+The act defined as "Aboriginal" as "every Aboriginal native of Australia, every Aboriginal half-caste, or child of a half-caste".
 Governor Broome insisted that the act contain within it a clause permitting traditional owners to continue hunting on their tribal lands.

 The effect of the act was to give increasing power to the board over Aboriginal people, rather than setting up a system to punish whites for wrongdoing in relation to Aboriginal people.
 An Aboriginal Department was set up, under the office of the Chief Protector of Aborigines.
 Nearly half of the Legislative Council voted to amend the act for contract labour as low as age 10 but it was defeated.
 McKenzie Grant, the member for The North, claimed that child labour of age six or seven was a necessary commonplace, as "in this way they gradually become domesticated".
 The attorney general Septimus Burt, in debate on the 2nd reading speech, claimed that contracts were being issued, not for current work, but to hold Aboriginal people as slaves on stations for potential future work, and so prevent them from being free to leave.

 In 1898, the board was replaced by the Aborigines Department.